zonemaster/zonemaster-backend/docs/API.md

 Example: "2017-12-18 07:56:17.156939"

-### Translation language
+### Language tag

 Basic data type: string

 A string of A-Z, a-z and underscores matching the regular expression `/^[a-z]{2}(_[A-Z]{2})?$/`.

-The translation language string must match a language tag in the configuration file.
-If the language translation string is a two-character string, it only needs to match the first two characters of the language tag in the configuration file, if that is unique (there is only one language tag starting with the same two characters), else it is an error.
+The `language tag` must match a `locale tag` in the configuration file.
+If the `language tag` is a two-character string, it only needs to match the first two characters of the `locale tag` from the configuration file, if that is unique (there is only one `locale tag` starting with the same two characters), else it is an error.

 Any other string is an error.

-The two first characters of the translation language string are intended to be an [ISO 639-1] two-character language code and the optional two last characters are intended to be an [ISO 3166-1 alpha-2] two-character country code.
+The two first characters of the `language tag` are intended to be an [ISO 639-1] two-character language code and the optional two last characters are intended to be an [ISO 3166-1 alpha-2] two-character country code.

-A default installation will will accept the following strings:
+A default installation will will accept the following `language tags`:
-* `"da"` or `"da_DK"` for Danish language.
+* `da` or `da_DK` for Danish language.
-* `"en"` or `"en_US"` for English language.
+* `en` or `en_US` for English language.
-* `"fr"` or `"fr_FR"` for French language.
+* `fr` or `fr_FR` for French language.
-* `"sv"` or `"sv_SE"` for Swedish language.
+* `sv` or `sv_SE` for Swedish language.

 ### Unsigned integer